dblanken/vim-projections/README.md

 own or find the location of the last projections file you had in a different project.

+## Why

+This spawned from a commit message that I can't seem to find now by tpope regarding a completely different thread.
+In it, he explained that the solution to it would require separating the projectionist specific parts out of rails.vim, which would be tedious.
+I decided to look at the rails.vim source and extract what I could out of it into a projectionist file to use as a way to possibly not need rails.vim.

+Short answer, I needed rails.vim, but I was able to extract a "good enough" projection file that could be used.

+I then began looking at vue code, and really missed something like Esource.
+So I attempted to write a new projections file.
+I am by no means an experienced Vue developer, so I have no idea what the starting point of a vue project would be except by looking at the structure.
+I thought it would be nice if I could go to a repo to get the projections file for that file as a base so I could then focus on the application or project than how my editor is working on the app/project.

 ## Contributions

 You are free to make pull requests adding new projections.
 I ask that these